Pour One Out for These Reality TV Couples Who Broke Up in 2021 - E! Online

 Sometimes, reality bites.

-While many couples will ring in 2022 with a kiss at midnight, some of your favorite reality TV love stories won't continue in the new year.
+While many couples will ring in 2022 with a kiss at midnight, some reality TV love stories won't continue in the new year.

 From Bachelor Nation's Tayshia Adams and Zac Clark ending their rosy romance to Selling Sunset's Chrishell Stause and Jason Oppenheim closing their time together, there were several stars who parted ways.
 There's also been plenty to keep up with following Khloe Kardashian and Tristan Thompson's split and several Married at First Sight alums have faced a Decision Day once again.